buzduganalex1/LearningProject/README.md

 https://www.demoblaze.com/index.html

 - Identify 3 big features in this website and create the Features in Azure devops for leaning
+- Give SP estimations and set SP for those features
 - Create minimum 3 acceptance criteria for each feature
 - Create minimum 5 test cases for those features
 - Create a bug for each test case you identified